CAMILLE GOODISON

 LITERARY SCHOLARSHIP

 “Mother's Bones, Father's Heart.”
 A book chapter in, Tears Become Rain: Stories of Transformation and Healing Inspired by Thich Nhat Hanh, edited by Jeanine C. Cogan and Mary Hillebrand.
-Penguin Random House, Fall 2023.
+Penguin Random House, October 2023.

 "Gifts of Sound and Vision: An Interview with Poet Lorna Goodison."
 Transition: The Magazine of Africa and the Diaspora 131 (2021): 130-155.